10 Nurse Time Management Tips and Tricks

 1. Set priorities

-Responsibilities that are less critical can often be delegated or put off temporarily without severe consequences.
+Less critical responsibilities can often be delegated or put off temporarily without severe consequences.
 The most important tasks are those that affect the health and well-being of your patients.

 "Prioritize your patients," says Shantay Carter, founder of Women of Integrity Inc. "Patient care comes first."